 McCoy in the same diary entry brings up once more his deep feelings of trust in Maggie and her choice to go against him still hurting.

-Wizard Rashid, who can see into the future tells Harry he will stop him from fighting the Senior Council now because it is not his time to face then.
+Wizard Rashid, who can see into the future tells Harry he will stop him from fighting the Senior Council now because it is not his time die, which he certainly will if he goes through with it.
+However, his new connection to the island changes Rashid's vision.

 For this book only, Butters warns Harry not to let Morgan try to walk because his femoral artery was nicked and needs time to heal so it doesn't rupture.
 Morgan dies of blood loss after running down the corridors at Edinburgh chasing the traitor.